learn-co-curriculum/instant-datascience/README.md

 Not bad at all.
 Strings are great at manipulating all of our text at once.
 However, if you remember **our plan**, the first step was to place each word on a separate index card.
-But strings **are not** good at separating our text into individual words.
-For that we need a new data structure called a **list**.
+But strings are **not** good at separating our text into individual words.
+For that, we need a new data structure called a **list**.

 ### Lists

-To separate our string into a individual words, we need to change this continuous string into a list.
+To separate our string into individual words, we need to change this continuous string into a list.
 Here is how we tell the computer to do this: split the string into a different entity every time you see a space.
 Here are those directions in code.

 ```python